musesum/MuFlo/README.md

 # MuFlo /micro flow/

+Flo is a scripting language for connecting sensors to renderers.
+Sensors can be touch, camera, microphone, and body capture.
+Renderers can be shaders, speakers, screens, or actuators.
-Flo is a *DSL* that generates a runtime flow graph with the following elements:
+Flo is essentially a toy data flow graph for naive performers.

+## Elements

 - **Nodes** with names, values, edges, and closures
 - **Edges** with inputs, outputs, and switches
 - **Values** which transform, as it flows through a graph
+- **Plugins** to animate, record, and playback dataflow

 ## Goals

 - Author collaborative media performances
-- Co-pilot local and remote devices and content
+- Co-pilot local and remote devices streaming content
 - Human readable and machine learnable script
-- Support most gesture input, including MIDI & handpose
+- Deploy on VisionOS, iPadOS, iOS, TVOS, MIDI

 ### nice to have
 - Compatible with C syntax highlighting and code folding
-- Minimal use of parsing cruft, like semicommas
-- Synchronize state while managing circular references
+- Synchronize state via circular references
-- Explore live patching without crashing or infinite loops
+- Live patching without crashing or infinite loops
 - Concise description of hand pose and body pose

 ## Nodes

 Each node has two kinds of edges: *tree* and *graph*.
-The *tree* allows each node to be addressed by name and its relationship within a group.
-The *graph* allows each node to activate each other based on inputs and outputs.
+The *tree* allows each node to be addressed by path name.
+The *graph* allows a node to activate other via inputs and outputs.

 ### Tree